 Building and fire safety

 We continue to deliver building and fire safety programmes to maintain our strong compliance position where it's safe to do so and where sites remain open for business.

-We’ve restarted our programme to investigate the make-up of the walls of our blocks in line with the government’s social distancing requirements.
-We're working to bring the programme back on track with our original timescales following delays due to the initial lockdown.
+Our programme to investigate the make-up of the walls of our blocks will continue, and we’re making steady progress towards bringing programme back on track with our original timescales following delays due to the initial lockdown.
 Where issues are identified, we’re putting in place interim measures such as waking watches or local alarms.

 Resident meetings and events